dayt0n/dayt0n.github.io/_posts/2015-01-04-downgrade-method.md

 ---

 ## Disclaimer
+<center>[Update]: I have fixed the bug mentioned below.
+I am now working on an easier method of just downloading the iPSW file and restoring to it with iTunes 11.</center>

 I am not responsible for any damage that may occur if you do not follow these directions correctly.
 I am also currently fixing the only bug I have found so far.
 Please [tell me about any bugs you find](mailto:daytonhasty@gmail.com?subject=Downgrade%20Bug).

 ## 1. Preparation